Paul-Trofin/Paul_Trofin_Dissertation_Thesis/Pythia8_Macro_Files_Generator/README.txt

          ee_Z_ee_crossx.txt should appear)

       -> root -l plot_crossx.C'("ee_Z_ee_crossx.txt")' (plot)

+  *** The easiest method to compile is to copy your own Pythia8
+      Makefile into the newly created folder "ee_Z_ee".\

   *** Please ensure that $PYTHIA8/bin, $PYTHIA8/include,
       $PYTHIA8/lib and $PYTHIA8/lib/libpythia8.so are
       properly exported to the environment.
 Check out the Makefile